leaningtech/labs/sites/cheerpx/src/content/docs/10-getting-started/index.md

 <script src="%CHEERPX_LATEST%"></script>
 ```

+> [!note]
+> When you hover the mouse pointer over the code, a ‘copy to clipboard’ button appears on the right.
+Please do NOT click on this button as it may cause the copied content to become `src="%CHEERPX_LATEST%"`.
+Please copy the line of code manually.

 CheerpX's API is still in the works, so we are not tagging releases yet.
 All [nightly builds](https://t2informatik.de/en/smartpedia/nightly-build/) are immutable so you can trust that the URL above will not break.

 ## 2. Create an application instance